acidanthera/RestrictEvents/README.md

 - `-revproc` to enable verbose process logging (in DEBUG builds)
 - `revpatch=value` to enable patching as comma separated options.
 Default value is `auto`.
   - `memtab` - enable memory tab in System Information on MacBookAir and MacBookPro10,x platforms
-  - `pci` - prevent PCI configuration warnings on MacPro7,1 platforms
+  - `pci` - prevent PCI configuration warnings in System Settings on MacPro7,1 platforms
   - `cpuname` - custom CPU name in System Information
   - `diskread` - disables uninitialized disk warning in Finder
   - `asset` - allows Content Caching when `sysctl kern.hv_vmm_present` returns `1` on macOS 11.3 or newer